-(iii) Sensitivity Analysis
+(iii) Sensitivity Analysis (as at 30 April 2013)

 The liabilities included in the reported results are calculated using certain assumptions about key variables as disclosed above.
 Sensitivity analysis is conducted to assess the Movements in any key variable will impact the profit and equity of Pinnacle Life.